Raiondesu/eventhoven/README.md

 // ES-module (node, typescript) import { emit, on, off } from 'eventhoven';

+// ESNext (no polyfills for esnext) import { emit, on, off } from 'eventhoven/dist/esnext';

 // ES-module (browser)
 import { emit, on, off } from 'https://unpkg.com/eventhoven/dist/es';